 Pros

-• Extensive integration, API, and developer tool options.
+• Extensive integrations, API, and developer tool options

 Cons